uhlibraries-digital/greens/README.md

 #### Mint

-/api/v1/arks/mint
+/api/v1/arks/mint(/prefix)

 Method: GET

-Returns the minted identifier
+Returns the minted identifier. /prefix is optional and allows every minted identifier to begin with the prefix string.

-/api/v1/arks/mint
+/api/v1/arks/mint(/prefix)

 Method: POST

-Returns the minted ark identifier
+Returns the minted ark identifier. /prefix is optional and allows every minted identifier to begin with the prefix string.

 | Parameter | Description |
 | --------- | ----------- |